Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

-\textbf{Step 4: A Priori Bound and Global Well-posedness.} In Step 1-3, we proved that given any initial value $u(t_0)\in H^s$, with $s\geq s_0+3/2$, the integral equation (\ref{Duhamel}) and therefore, the extended equation (\ref{EQ_Red_Ext}), has a unique local-in-time solution in $C^0_IH^{s}_x\cap W^{1,\infty}_IH^{s-3}_x$.
-We fix the maximal interval of existence as $J$.
-Withoutloss of generality, we fix $t_0=0$.
-We claim that if $u\in C^0_{J}H^{s}_x\cap W^{1,\infty}_{J}H^{s-3}_x$ satisfies the extended equation \eqref{EQ_Red_Ext}, then there is an \emph{a priori} bound
+\textbf{Step 4: A Priori Bound and Global Well-posedness.} In Step 1-3, we proved that given any initial value $u(0)\in H^s$, with $s\geq s_0+3/2$, the integral equation (\ref{Duhamel}) and therefore, the extended equation (\ref{EQ_Red_Ext}), has a unique local-in-time solution.
+Let us set $I$ to be the maximal existence interval, and the solution $u\in C^0_{I;\loc}H^{s}_x\cap W^{1,\infty}_{I;\loc}H^{s-3/2}_x$.